 Road Test, S.A.L.T.
-Adventures: We Snag a Table at Santorini’s Vezené
+Experiences: We Snag a Table at Santorini’s Vezené

 Debuting on Silver Moon (and expanding to Silver Dawn later this year), Silversea’s S.A.L.T., which stands for Sea & Land Taste, is an innovative new program celebrating the culinary arts of the places we’re traveling in.
 There are four pillars to S.A.L.T.
 At S.A.L.T.
 Kitchen, a restaurant dedicated to showcasing food and wine from the region in which the ship is traveling, the regional menu offers daily-changing options based on the port of the day.
 In S.A.L.T.
 Lab, guests enjoy the challenge of cooking regional dishes.
 S.A.L.T.
 Bar celebrates cocktails made with local ingredients.
 All aim to bring the experience of life onshore onto Silver Moon.

 S.A.L.T.
-Adventures moves in the opposite direction.
+Experiences moves in the opposite direction.
 This exclusive-to-Silversea series of shore excursions, hand-curated by local experts in the worlds of cuisine and wine, offer personal connections to the places we visit.
 In this series of stories, we share our experiences on S.A.L.T.
-Adventures as we travel through the Greek Isles.
+Experiences as we travel through the Greek Isles.
 We hope you’ll join us.

 Today We Are In… Santorini